trevorHsu/rangeDatepicker/README.md

 # rangeDatepicker
-A secondary developing vue component based upon the DatePicker component of iView.
+A secondary development based upon the DatePicker component of iView.

 ## Description